abegong/did_you_miss_me/README.md

     * Create FatFingerDataframeModifier along the same lines.
     * Pull ColumnMissingnessParams and related code into its own file

-* Refactor tests to match new code organization (no more plans; generators and modifiers in their own directories)
+* Split up tests into atomic units
 * Add descriptions to tests
-* Split up tests into atomic units
+* Rename tests
 * Think through structure for test fixtures

 * Change testing to use GX (or at least regex), rather than exact fixtures